-In today’s high-tech world, it’s already hard enough as adults to juggle our own internet consumption — between multiple social media accounts, scams and threats to our personal information, and worse.
-But all that can be a drop in the bucket compared to the need to keep tabs on your kids’ daily internet activities.
-Monitoring their habits online is a totally different battle and the ubiquity of internet-connected smartphones doesn’t make it any easier.
-But with each problem, there’s a solution that presents itself, and the ready availability of great parental control software like Qustodio gives parents a much-needed leg up.
-With and monthly pricing options under $5 for the paid version, Qustodio is a great option for any worried parent on a budget.
+In today’s high-tech world, it’s hard enough as adults to fully monitor our own internet consumption — juggling multiple social media accounts, dodging scams and threats to our personal information, and so on can quickly become a digital headache.
+But all that pales in comparison to the need to keep tabs on your kids’ daily internet activities and online habits.
+That’s a different battle altogether, and the ubiquity of internet-connected Android and iOS smartphones doesn’t make it any easier.

-Comparable to popular parental control platforms like Apple Screen Time, Google Family Link, and YouTube Kids, Qustodio was made with both children and parents in mind.
-Healthy online habits start with healthy parenting, and with the right software, it’s easier than ever to support both of those practices.
+Similar to popular parental monitor platforms like Apple Screen Time, Google Family Link, and YouTube Kids, Qustodio was made with both children and parents in mind.
+Developing healthy online habits for kids starts with proper guidance from the parents, and with the right software, it’s easier than ever to accomplish both of these.

-Despite its simplicity, Qustodio offers a full range of monitoring capabilities.
-Parents can see their kids’ internet use (such as social media activity), call history, and text message/SMS logs.
-The software also lets you monitor screen time, set time limits, block apps and websites from being accessed, and restrict time spent on certain games or other services.
-Location tracking even shows you where a particular mobile device has been recently, and filtering technology automatically blocks inappropriate content to keep your home network clean and safe.
+Despite its simplicity, Qustodio offers a full range of monitoring capabilities: Parents can see their kids’ internet use such as browsing and social media activity, call history, and text message/SMS logs.
+The software also lets you monitor screen time, set time limits, block apps and websites from being accessed (either all together or only during certain times), and restrict time spent on games or other things that might be distractions.
+Location tracking even shows you where a particular mobile device has been recently, and filtering technology automatically blocks inappropriate content to keep your home network clean and safe even when you’re not watching.
 With so many features, you can really take control of what your child can and can’t do with their smartphone.

 Qustodio’s parental controls are easily customizable as well.
-This is an important consideration for families with children in different age groups, as it allows a parent to set up custom control parameters for various devices based on the user’s age: For instance, an older child might be trusted with more screen time later in the day, when you might consider keeping a young child off of social media websites altogether.
-This customization allows for a certain level of parental control that allows the adults to keep minor tabs on teenagers without completely invading their privacy.
+This is an especially important consideration for families with children in different age groups, as it allows a parent to set up custom control parameters for various devices based on the user’s age: For instance, an older child might be trusted with more screen time later in the day, while you might consider keeping a young child off of social media websites altogether.
+This custom setup allows for a certain level of parental control so that the adults can keep teenagers on a longer leash without completely invading their privacy.

-Qustodio is actually a free product, but if you want to upgrade to the premium version, it’s still pretty affordable.
-The premium suite of Qustodio parental controls costs only $55 for a year-long subscription (less than $5 per month), and this family plan covers up to five devices simultaneously – that means you can set up Qustodio monitoring on several different computers, iPads, Android devices, and other connected gadgets your family uses.
-If you decide you really like the control and peace of mind the basic version offers, you can easily upgrade your subscriptions to the affordable $55 plan.
+The basic Qustodio parental control suite is actually a free product, but if you want to upgrade to the premium version, it’s still pretty affordable.
+The premium Qustodio subscription costs only $45 for a year (that’s less than $5 per month), and this family plan covers up to five devices simultaneously – that means you can set up Qustodio to monitor several different Windows or Mac computers, iPads, Android mobile devices, and other connected gadgets your family uses.
+It’s not a bad idea to give the free Qustodio software a spin first, and if you decide you really like the control and peace of mind the basic version offers, you can easily upgrade your subscription to the affordable $45 plan.

 Looking for more great stuff?
-Find tech deals and much more on our curated deals page.
+Find tech deals, summer sales, back-to-school savings, and much more on our curated deals page.